A Beginner's Guide to Non-Profit Marketing: Learn the Tips, Best practices and 7 best Marketing Strategies for your NPO

 You are aware of your goal, so study your audience and keep that in mind to curate a marketing message that can't be ignored by your target.
 If you nail it properly, it doesn't matter who delivers it, rest assured the job is done.

 4. Create Your Strategy and Tactics

 Having the goal, target, and message in hand, now we are moving towards our marketing strategy.
-Here, you will establish an overarching strategy of what you are trying to accomplish and why, and then you will break that strategy into actionable tactics, such as choosing the channel for your marketing efforts, leveraging email, social media platforms, events, and more.
+Here, you will establish an overarching strategy of what you are trying to accomplish and why, and then you will break that strategy into actionable tactics, such as choosing the channel for your marketing efforts, leveraging email, social media platforms, search engine optimization, events, and more.
 Kindly keep in mind that not one channel works for all groups.
 Thus, similar to the format of the message, channels should also be personalized according to your target audience.